haziqj/phd-presentation-3/README.md

 ### Cardiac arrhythmia data set

 Distinguishing between the presence and absence of cardiac arrhythmia based on 194 predictors which includes various ECG data and other attributes such as age and weight.
+The out-of-sample prediction error is compared against various popular classififiers.
+The training set was sub-sampled from the full data set, and the remaining data served as the validation set.

 #### Results of experiments

+The table shows the average misclassification rates (out of 100) and standard errors from 100 repetitions of the experiments.
+The ranks are a simple weighted average across sub-samples, with more weight given to small misclassification rates and small sub-samples.

 |                    |        n = 50|       n = 100|       n = 200|  Rank|
 |--------------------|-------------:|-------------:|-------------:|-----:|